-1. Activities related to the coordination of environmental issues early in the transportation planning process and use of information and analysis conducted in planning in the NEPA process.
+- Activities related to the coordination of environmental issues early in the transportation planning process and use of information and analysis conducted in planning in the NEPA process.
 Activities will also include work as needed to assist with the FHWA Every Day Counts Innovative Initiative.
 These activities will include producing a Red Flag Investigation (RFI) Report for new projects in either the TIP or the Transportation Plan.
-RFI Reports will also be pursued for existing projects in the Transportation Plan that are scheduled for later years (>2017).
+RFI Reports will also be pursued for existing projects in the Transportation Plan that are scheduled for later years (>2028). - 2.

 Output.
-Transportation Plan update; Red Flag Investigations and conformity consultations.
+Transportation Plan update; Red Flag Investigations and conformity consultations and documentation

 Responsible Agency.
-Delaware-Muncie Metropolitan Plan Commission utilizing professional consulting as needed for studies.
+Delaware-Muncie Metropolitan Plan Commission utilizing professional consulting as needed for studies, conformity and the Metropolitan Transportation Plan update.